-The highest counts - of 100 or more - have come from the Rivers Tamar and Torridge at Vealand and Volehouse Moor Nature Reserves, respectively, and the fringes of Dartmoor

-(e.g. River Plym at Cadover Bridge, Meldon Reservoir and the River Tavy).
+The highest counts - of 100 or more - have come from the Rivers Tamar and Torridge at Vealand and Volehouse Moor Nature Reserves, respectively, the fringes of Dartmoor (e.g. River Plym at Cadover Bridge, Meldon Reservoir, the Otter and Upper Teign Valleys, and the River Tavy) and the Rivers Otter and Teign.
 Like the previous species, individuals often wander away from breeding waters and are often seen flying over unsuitable standing waters; for example, there have been at least six records from Dawlish Warren and a single record from Lundy on 29 August 1985.
-Flies from May (earliest 20 April at Lower Grays, Clayhidon, in 2011) to September (latest 10 October 2007 at Applethorn Slade).
+Flies from late April (earliest 3 April in 1990, 2011 and 2016) to September (latest 10 October 2007 at Applethorn Slade).